Glen-Ochieng/My-SQL-Course./50 QUESTIONS TEST.md

 on w.worker_id=t.worker_ref_id
 where t.worker_title='Manager';

-#25 Fetch the number(more than 1) of the same titles in the ORG of different types.
+#25.
+Fetch the number(more than 1) of the same titles in the ORG of different types.
 select worker_title, count(*) as count from title group by worker_title having count >1;

-#
+#26.
+Show only odd rows from a table
+select * from worker where MOD(worker_id,2) != 0;
+#OR
+select * from worker where MOD(worker_id,2)<> 0;

+#27.
+Show only the even rows of a table
+select * from worker where MOD(worker_id,2) = 0;

+#28.
+Write a query to clone a new table from another table
+create table worker_clone like worker # like makes the table have the same structure including columns and data types insert into worker_clone select * from worker; # values commmand is not needed for a full copy